Aster Yohannes: Arrest

 She was detained by security personnel at Asmara International Airport in the capital Asmara on 11 December 2003, when she returned after a three-year period study at the University of Phoenix in Arizona, USA.
 She had returned to Eritrea with a newly issued Eritrean passport, to be with her four children aged between 6 and 13 at the time of her arrest.
-During her absence her children had been cared for by her mother.
+During her absence her children had been cared for by her mother-in-law.
 She has been in prison held in an undisclosed place by the Eritrean government since December 2003.
 Prior to her departure to Eritrea from the US, she was reportedly given assurances of safety by the then Eritrean Ambassador to the United States Girma Asmerom.
 The Eritrean authorities have given no reason for her arrest or said where she is held.
 She was not permitted to meet her family.
 Amnesty International feared that she could be subject to torture or ill-treatment.
 Tsedal Yohannes, Aster's sister, has been fighting against the Eritrean government about the status of her sister ever since from London.
 As of 2016 she was reportedly being held at the Karsheli prison in Asmara.